artemoid-0/MixMate/README.md

     ```

 4. Set up your environment variables:
-    - `PINECONE_API_KEY` - Your Pinecone API key.
+    - `DATABASE_URL` - Your PostgreSQL database connection string.
     - `OPENAI_API_KEY` - Your OpenAI API key.
     - (Optional) Set up any other necessary environment variables as required.

-5. Populate the Pinecone knowledge base:
+5. Initialize the database:
-    - Before running the application, you'll need to populate the Pinecone index with cocktail data.
+    - Before running the application, set up the PostgreSQL database schema.
-    - To do this, run the `populate_knowledge_base.py` script:
+    - Run the database migration script:
       ```
-      python populate_knowledge_base.py
+      python create_db.py
       ```
-    - This will create the necessary Pinecone indexes (`cocktail-index` and `user-preferences`) and populate them with cocktail data and user preferences.
+    - This will create the necessary tables for storing cocktail data, user preferences, and message history.

 6. Run the application:
     ```